 - Iron insufficiency/deficiency

 - Folate insufficiency/deficiency

 - Vitamin D insufficiency/deficiency

-- Insufficiency of other nutrients can also cause fatigue
+- Insufficiency of other nutrients (such as magnesium)

 - Autoimmune conditions

-- Excessive sugar consumption – white refined products (bread/pasta/cakes/biscuits etc), soft drinks, even overdoing natural sources may effect blood sugars levels
+- Excessive sugar consumption– white refined products (bread/pasta/cakes/biscuits etc), soft drinks, even overdoing natural sources as this may effect blood sugars levels

-- Chemicals exposure – cleaning products, hygiene products, makeup – may impact your liver
+- Chemicals exposure such as those found in cleaning products, hygiene products, makeup

 If You Are Fatigued, Where Do You Start?